[Earth, 506 years after first successful colony, 148 years after first contact]

 "Well, hold on.
 What if we're not allowed?"
 One neighbor protested.

+Lila tried to laugh it off.
 "Come on now, we've all seen the movies.
 Half the people on whatever fancy list they make won't show up in time.
-They'll take anyone they can get with this kind of short notice."
-Lila shrugged, giving one last moment to look at Diane, who seemed rather uncertain after leaving the house with her newborn clutched in her arms.
+They'll take anyone they can get with this kind of short notice," she shrugged, giving one last moment to look at Diane, who seemed rather uncertain with her newborn clutched in her arms.

 "But in the movies, don't people like riot at the fence and eat each other when it's too crowded?"
 Fred retorted.